standard-for-public-code/standard-for-public-code/CONTRIBUTING.md

 ## Documentation and code in pull requests

 If you want to add to the documentation or code of one of our projects you should make a pull request.

 If you never used GitHub, get up to speed with [Understanding the GitHub flow](https://guides.github.com/introduction/flow/) or follow one of the great free interactive courses in the [GitHub learning lab](https://lab.github.com/) on working with GitHub and working with MarkDown, the syntax this project's documentation is in.

-This project is [licensed CC-0](LICENSE.md), which essentially means that the project, along with your contributions is in the public domain in whatever jusrisdiction possible, and everyone can do whatever they want with it.
+This project is [licensed CC-0](LICENSE.md), which essentially means that the project, along with your contributions is in the public domain in whatever jurisdiction possible, and everyone can do whatever they want with it.

 ### 1. Make your changes